bagibence/nemos/docs/how_to_guide/custom_solvers.md

   name: python3
 ---

-# Creating custom solvers for use with NeMoS
+# Using custom solvers

 To support flexibility and long-term maintenance, NeMoS now has a backend-agnostic solver interface, allowing the use of solvers from different backend libraries with different interfaces.
-This also means that users can provide their own solvers, and as long as they adhere to the interface defined by `AbstractSolver`, they should be compatible with NeMoS and can be used for fitting models.
+This also means that users can provide their own solvers, and as long as they adhere to the interface defined by [`AbstractSolver`](nemos.solvers._abstract_solver.AbstractSolver), they should be compatible with NeMoS and can be used for fitting models.

-In the following we will walk through how one can create a NeMoS-compatible solver that uses `scipy.optimize.minimize` in the background.
+In the following we will walk through how one can create a NeMoS-compatible solver that uses [`scipy.optimize.minimize`](scipy.optimize.minimize) in the background.

 +++